xFFFFF/Gekko-Strategies/README.md

 gekko-auto-backtest.pl - my script which doing backtests on multiple strategies and/or multiple coin pairs.
 1. Copy file to Gekko directory.
 2. Import datasets in Gekko UI or Gekko command line
-3. Edit gekko-auto-backtest.pl and set imported @pairs and @strategies
+3. Edit gekko-auto-backtest.pl and set imported @pairs and @strategies.
+All Gekkos backtest settings are in this file.
 4. Run scipt:
 `$ perl gekko-auto-backtest.pl`
 5. Results will be in .log files in main Gekko directory.